bbauska/JS-Basics-Unlock/README.md

 In JavaScript, callbacks are widely used to deal with asynchronous operations such as reading files, making

-HTTP requests, or querying a database, where you don\'t know when the response will be received,
+HTTP requests, or querying a database, where you don&#39;t know when the response will be received,

 Example